tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

    - [ ] add colour code by discipline
 - [ ] Look at use of hover on buttons, and use turbo to prevent page refresh.
 - [ ] Improve implementation of Discipline model, including translation.
 Consider using constants hash for each project.
+- [ ] Consider changing all delete links to use turbo to prevent page refresh.

 ## Potential Features